 Skull fractures may come from a severe impact to the head, but the only sign might be a small bump on the head.

-It is very important that you learn the signs and symptoms of sports concussions or head injuries.
+It is very important that you learn the types and symptoms of sports concussions or other head injuries.